Nusantara (term): Indonesia

 Nowadays, in Indonesian, Nusantara is synonymous with either the Indonesian Archipelago or the national territory of Indonesia.
-In this sense, the term Nusantara excludes Malaysia, Singapore, Brunei, East Timor, and the Philippines.
+In this sense, the term Nusantara excludes Malaysia, Singapore, Brunei, Timor Leste, and the Philippines.
 In 1967, it transformed into the concept of Wawasan Nusantara, or "archipelagic outlook," which regards the archipelagic realm of Indonesia (the islands and seas within/surrounding the country) as a single unity of several aspects, mainly socio-cultural, linguistic, political, economic, security-driven and defensive unity.

 Nusantara is also the name of the future capital of Indonesia.

 Outside Indonesia

 In Brunei, Malaysia and Singapore, the term is generally used to refer to the Malay Archipelago or the Malay realm (Alam Melayu) which includes those countries.

-In a more scholarly manner without national borders, Nusantara in a modern language usage "refers to the sphere of influence of the Austronesian-related cultural and linguistic islands that comprise Indonesia, Malaysia, Singapore, the southernmost part of Thailand, the Philippines, Brunei, East Timor and perhaps even Taiwan, but it does not involve the areas of Papua New Guinea."
+In a more scholarly manner without national borders, Nusantara in a modern language usage "refers to the sphere of influence of the Austronesian-related cultural and linguistic islands that comprise Indonesia, Malaysia, Singapore, the southernmost part of Thailand, the Philippines, Brunei, Timor Leste and perhaps even Taiwan, but it does not involve the areas of Papua New Guinea."